liferay/liferay-docs/develop/tutorials/articles/290-modularity-and-osgi/02-osgi-and-modularity.markdown

 ## A Typical Liferay Application [](id=a-typical-liferay-application)

-If you look at a typical application from DXP's source, you'll generally find at least four modules:
+If you look at a typical application from @product@'s source, you'll generally find at least four modules:

 - An API module
 - A Service (provider) module